alifar76/jnj-application/README.md

 The name of the paper and the two bacterial strains mentioned in that paper are part of the docstrings of ```task_c.py``` script.
 The script retrieves data from NCBI and runs progressiveMauve to produce an output file called ```clostridia.xmfa```.

 The .xmfa file was viewed in Mauve and the resulting figure is called ```Task_C.png```.

+Additionally, I'm running WebACT for this comparison.
+It can be accessed [here](http://www.webact.org/WebACT/generate?CGISESSID=8666a6010a5b4bd92ae2de7a323ecc91&rm=mode3).